Speech and Language Therapy Assistant

 Craft a Compelling Cover Letter: Write a cover letter that showcases your genuine interest in supporting autistic students.
 Mention specific skills like communication and empathy, and explain why you want to work in this role and how you can contribute to the team.

-Highlight Relevant Skills: In your application, focus on skills that align with the job description, such as organisational abilities and a proactive attitude.
+Highlight Relevant Skills: In your application, focus on skills that align with the job description, such as organisational skills and a proactive attitude.
 Provide examples of how you've demonstrated these skills in past experiences, even if they are not directly related to education.

 How to prepare for a job interview at Careerline Ltd